Book cover

 £5.95

-Thoughtful and child-centred in its approach, the messages contained in this discussion paper will add and reinforce an important perspective – that the development of a child’s identity is core to who they are and who they will become, who they are seen to be, and how they come to play their part in the relational world around them.
+Thoughtful and child-centred in its approach, the messages contained in this discussion paper add and reinforce an important perspective – that the development of a child’s identity is core to who they are and who they will become, who they are seen to be, and how they play their part in the relational world around them.

-BUY EBOOK
+EBOOK